scionproto/scion/doc/protocols/scion-header.rst

     Empty if :math:`S=1`.
 If not, the number of entries depends on the number of :math:`\text{SegLen}_n > 0`.
 One entry per each :math:`\text{SegLen}_n > 0`, up to a total of 3.
-    Each Segment Resrvation ID is 10 bytes long.
+    Each Segment Reservation ID is 10 bytes long.
 The total (up to 30 bytes) is padded to a multiple of 4 (e.g. :math:`3\ \text{entries} = 30b
     \rightarrow 32b`).